Collection: Climbing Plants

 Can I grow a climber in a pot?

 Climbers in pots are ideal for your patio, doorstep or pergola.
-In a sunny spot you can grow all sorts of flowering climbers including clematis, passiflora and roses - be sure to choose a more compact variety suitable for pots, such as Courtyard roses.
-For more shady spots, a jasmine, honeysuckle or ivy is easy to grow in a pot and can be pruned to fit smaller spaces.
+In a sunny spot you can grow all sorts of flowering climbers including clematis, passiflora and roses.
+For shadier spots, both honeysuckle and ivy are easy to grow in a pot and can be pruned to fit smaller spaces.
 Growing in a pot and training your climber on a freestanding trellis or obelisk also means that your plant can come with you when you move!
 Here’s more potted inspiration from our growers…

 Get your climbing plants off to a flying start by following our easy planting guide.
 Water your climber regularly while it’s getting established, especially if you’re growing it in a pot.
 Your new plant will appreciate a feed and some support to get it growing in the right direction.
 Once your climber has had the chance to grow bigger, you’ll want to keep it in shape with a little regular pruning - this is especially important for clematis, and you’ll be amazed at the difference it makes.